fartyg/bulkbin/README.md

 # bulkbin
 <pre>
-<h2>Bank identification numbers in bulk - No more captcha codes!</h2>
+<h2>Bank Identification Numbers in Bulk - No more captcha codes!</h2>

 This is my very first useful thing made in Python.
 The purpose has been to learn while solving a real world problem.